sethgis/Wind-Erosion-Modelling/source/Service/Service Guide.rst

 ***************************************************
-TrofMIS Service Guide
+TroFMIS Service Guide
 ***************************************************

-The TroFMIS system contains state of the art tools, that gives the user an easy use of the system.
+The various users are able to do their specified analysis within the TroFMIS system.
-The system ergonomics and experience is found in the tools in the system, as well as the arrangement of the different components that the user can access.
+The system ergonomicscan be experienced with the tools within the system, as well as the arrangement of the different components that the user access.
-They include various tools and functionalities as shown in the figure below.
+They various tools and functionalities are as shown in the figure below and described in the next section.

 .. figure:: ../_static/Images/system_2.png
     :width: 600